pagkly/Zed/Investopedia3/Comps Definition.md

 ## Comps: Business Valuation Method

-When determining the value of a business based on comparable company analysis, an analyst will utilize a ratio based on a value metric such as market capitalization or [enterprise value (EV)](https://www.investopedia.com/terms/e/enterprisevalue.asp) compared to a performance metric, such as sales, [EBITDA](https://www.investopedia.com/terms/a/adjusted-ebitda.asp), or earnings/earnings per share.
+When determining the value of a business based on comparable company analysis, an analyst will utilize a ratio based on a value metric such as market capitalization or [[enterprise value (EV)]](https://www.investopedia.com/terms/e/enterprisevalue.asp) compared to a performance metric, such as sales, [[EBITDA]](https://www.investopedia.com/terms/a/adjusted-ebitda.asp), or earnings/earnings per share.
 A determination on performance can be made under the assumption that companies that are similar should trade at similar multiples.

-Such comps are especially valuable when determining the [fair market value (FMV)](https://www.investopedia.com/terms/f/fairmarketvalue.asp) of a business.
+Such comps are especially valuable when determining the [[fair market value (FMV)]](https://www.investopedia.com/terms/f/fairmarketvalue.asp) of a business.
 They can be used to formulate an asking or offer price in an acquisition or sale, or in the case of a dispute between partners or during a buyout.

 One common way of using comps to determine the fair market value of a business is to take the price-to-gross revenue multiple and multiplying that figure by the business revenue figure.